Marcos Fink

-Marcos Fink (born 26 November 1950, in Buenos Aires, Argentina) is a Slovenian singer of classical music.
+Marcos Fink (born 26 November 1950 in Buenos Aires, Argentina) is an Argentine-Slovenian singer of classical music.
 He was a member of various vocal groups in Argentina, and began his solo singing career in 1985.
 He was educated by many European maestros: Wolfgang Schöne (Bach Academy Stuttgart), Philippe Huttenlocher, Aldo Baldin, Eric Werba, and Guillermo Opitz.

 His sister is Bernarda Fink, also a classical music singer.